LukaNeg/LukaNeg.github.io/index.md

 In 2013, students of a statistics class at FSEV UK, Slovakia were asked to invite their friends to participate in a survey consisting of questions related to everything from fears, to hobbies, spending habits, and personality traits.
 I built a proof-of-concept Shiny App where you can see for yourself how a simple k-means cluster analysis can yield some interesting results with applications towards market segmentation.

 ---
-## Combining data and stories: an infographic about Galapagos
+## Combining data and stories: an infographic about ecosystem restoration in the Galapagos

 <p>
 <a href="pdf/Final_English_GV2050_infographic.pdf" target="_blank"><img src = "https://img.shields.io/badge/Infographic-Download%20PDF-00a398?logo=adobeacrobatreader" alt = "Download Infographic here"></a>